 She took a year off for a journalism fellowship at the University of Colorado in Boulder, then freelanced for several years from the U.K. and Japan, in print and radio.

-When a vacancy occurred in APRN’s one-person Washington bureau, she jumped at the opportunity.
-Liz has been APRN’s Washington, D.C. correspondent since October 2013.
+When a vacancy occurred in Alaska Public Media’s one-person Washington bureau, she jumped at the opportunity.
+Liz has been the Washington, D.C. correspondent since October 2013.

 lruskin (at) alaskapublic (dot) org